Consensys/doc.goquorum/docs/Concepts/SecurityFramework.md

 ## Consortium

 A consortium network connects multiple independent networks.
-Consortiums come with risks and liabilities that must be managed.
+Consortiums come with risks such as accidental data exposure and potential liabilities that must be managed.
 They require governance structures that fulfill the concerns of participants equally.

 ### Security checklist

 - Use a [Byzantine fault tolerant consensus protocol](Consensus/Overview.md) in case nodes are managed by non-trusted participants.
 - Ensure consortium members provide a reasonable network service-level agreement (SLA).
 - Ensure private and public payload data is stored in an appropriate geographical legislation area.
 - Document: